 Daily health screening for preschoolers is an essential part of a school program that ensures the health and safety of the children in your care and your teachers.
-These health checks aim to offer necessary medical help to children exhibiting any signs or symptoms of illness.
+These health checks help you identify sick children early, allowing you to take appropriate steps to keep them comfortable and prevent the spread of illness to other children or staff.

 What's included in a daily health screening for preschoolers?